Sibylle Bergemann | Estate

 "The visual sources of my motifs are based on various actions that arise from my memories and daily perceptions.
 I am interested in the interplay of spatial and formal elements, the synthesis of architectural elements and the juxtaposition of information and non-information.
 I intend to give form to the invisible, the negative and the in-between space." – Irina Ojovan (*1988 in Chisinau, Moldovia)

 Manfred Paul (*1942 in Schraplau, Saxony-Anhalt) is an important representative of East German photography.
-Alongside Arno Fischer or Sibylle Bergemann, he contributed to creating a multi-layered picture of a historical period.
+Alongside Arno Fischer and Sibylle Bergemann, his work contributed to a multi-layered picture of a historical period.
 "Perhaps pictures are a way to understand life at all.
 At least to find metaphors for explaining life, and yet you always find that it is actually not tangible."
 (Manfred Paul)

 "In my works I reverse the everyday, pragmatic, loud and bright elements of human infrastructure into their opposite.
 They then appear as if shock-frozen.
 In the silence and concentration of these transformations, the viewer can reassemble the found elements in thought and in this way draw new conclusions about the relationship between space, humans, architecture, mobility and perception." – Natalia Stachon (*1976 in Kattowitz, Polen)